Updated July 13, 2018

 You will stand in line for a moment typically and then will then have the chance to inform the Cast Member on duty of what your experience was.
-A half sheet of yellow paper will be filled out with information.
-Here is what the Cast Member on duty will ask of you:
+The cast member will enter the information you provide into the computer.
+All you have to do is share your experience.

-- The Cast Member’s name who you are thanking.
+- The Cast Member’s name you are thanking.

 - Where you were when it occurred.
 (Park, land, general area, etc)